What is brazilwood?

 5) What is Brazilwood extract?

 Our Brazilwood extract is shipped as a dry dark red powder that is very stable and of high colour fastness.
-It is produced using processes that respect the environment and comply with organic textile standards.
+It is produced using processes that respect the environment.

 Top of page